Elizabeth Franz (scientist)

 Elizabeth A. 'Liz' Franz is a New Zealand academic neuroscientist, as of 2012 is a full professor at the University of Otago.

 Academic career

 After a 1988 MSc titled 'An examination of the spatial and temporal limitations in bimanual coordination.' at the Purdue University, further PhD, and post-docs at UC Berkeley, Franz moved to the University of Otago, rising to full professor.

 Since 2004 Franz has directed the cognitive science programme at Otago.
 She obtained grants from the Marsden Fund of the Royal Society of New Zealand in 2011 and 2017 to investigate the genetics and neural processes underlying independent hand dexterity.

+In addition Franz conducts research into effects of skilled actions such as table tennis in people with Parkinson's disease, and is an international speaker on effects of exercise on brain health.